data-lessons/library-git-DEPRECATED/Git_lesson.md

 ### Intro

-#### what we will try and do
+#### what we will try to do
 **begin** to understand and use Git/Github.
-You will not be an expert by the end of the evening.
+You will not be an expert by the end of the class.
 You will probably not even feel very comfortable using Git.
 This is okay.
-We want to make a start but like any skill using Git takes practice.
+We want to make a start but, like any skill, using Git takes practice.

 #### be excellent to each other
-* If you spot someone that is struggling with something and you think you know how to help give them a hand.
-Try not to do it for them but explain the steps they need to take and *what* these steps are doing.
+* If you spot someone who is struggling with something and you think you know how to help, please give them a hand.
+Try not to do the task for them: instead explain the steps they need to take and *what* these steps will achieve.

 #### be patient with me and yourself
 * This is a big group, with different levels of knowledge, different computer systems.
 * This isn't my full-time job (though if someone wants to pay me to play with computers all day I'd probably accept).
 I'll do my best to make this session useful.
 * This is your session.
-If you feel we are going to fast then let me know.
+If you feel we are going too fast, then please put up a pink sticky.
 We can decide as a group what to cover.

 ### Hour One
 - What is Git.
 What is GitHub.
 Basic language.
-Doin g the basics.
+Doing the basics.
 - *Lesson based on Software Carpentry, [Version Control with Git](https://github.com/swcarpentry/git-novice) ([Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/))*
 - the problem? loose changes, collaboration, different versions?
 - solution: Version control?